 And I’ve found that the combo of Aniracetam and Sulbutiamine is better than any antidepressant I’ve even tried.

-Bacopa Monnieri is one of the best nootropics for studying.
+Bacopa Monnieri has been used in Ayurvedic medicine for thousands of years, and is one of the best nootropics for studying.
 Researchers at Banaras Hindu University in India showed Bacopa as effective for anxiety as the benzodiazepine drug lorazepam.
-And unlike benzodiazepines, Bacopa did not cause memory loss.
-In fact, it boosted cognition.[vi]
+And unlike benzodiazepines, the herbal extract from Bacopa did not cause memory loss.
+In fact, it boosted mental function.[vi]

 Another study conducted in Portland Oregon demonstrated that 300 mg of Bacopa Monnieri per day for 12 weeks: